-Department Finance Service ustomer Services Decision To move to a policy of 'online-only' for some services when the percentage of online transactions achieves 75%.
+Department Finance Service Customer Services Decision To move to a policy of 'online-only' for some services when the percentage of or transactions achieves 75%.
 People involved Kristina Watson, Leyton Allen -Scholey, Clare O'Connor

 1. What is the decision?